soggybag/front-end-React/13-react-native/README.md

 - Read the weather.js component carefully.
 - Combine the components to display the weather.
     - Use a View and Text component to dispay the temp as large text.

+## React native components

+React Native supports many of the Components found on mobile.

+### ScrollView

+ScrollView is a component that creates scrolling content.
+It is very easy to use.
+Keep in mind that ScrollView displays content that overflows the ScrollView while the ScrollView itself must limit the area it covers.
+Usually you will want to make sure the view containing the ScrollView takes up the whole screen usually this is means that container view has a a flex value of 1.
+Scroll view can horizontal and vertical (set the horizontal prop).

+#### Challenge

+Try the ScrollView in your app.

+- Create a ScrollView that contains all of your weather data.
+- Use the Daily forcast data to display in a scrollView.
+- Add daily data to a scrollView set to horizonal.

+### Images

+Add images to your project folder.
+To display an image in your app you'll need to require it.

+Import the Image component:

+`import { Text, View, StyleSheet, ScrollView, Image } from 'react-native';`

+Require the image:

+`<Image source={require('../images/Cloud-rain.png')} />`

+#### Challenge

+- Import an image and display it as part of your app.
+- Import an image that matches the "icon" for the weather.